Bělá (Opava District)

 Bělá (Bielau, Biała) is a municipality and village in Opava District in the Moravian-Silesian Region of the Czech Republic.
 It has about 700 inhabitants.
 It is part of the historic Hlučín Region.

 History

 The first written mention of Bělá is from 1349.

-During the World War II, the German occupiers operated the E116 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in the village.
+During World War II, the German occupiers operated the E116 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in the village.